-Sarah Twomey -
+Sarah Twomey (Chairperson)

 Founder of Healthy Hips Australia, Mrs Sarah Twomey is an occupational therapist.
 Sarah completed a business administration degree in conjunction with her occupational therapy degree in 2006, and now works in a voluntary capacity as the CEO and Chairperson of Healthy Hips Australia.
 Sarah worked across numerous acute, inpatient rehabilitation and outpatient rehabilitation settings in the West Australian Department of Health.
 Sarah sat on the committee of management for the WA Occupational Therapy Association in a marketing role for three years.
 A mother of two children with hip dysplasia, Sarah was inspired to use her professional skills to establish and run Healthy Hips Australia.

-Dr Nicole Williams -
+Dr Nicole Williams

 Dr Nicole Williams is a paediatric orthopaedic surgeon specialising in the management of infants, children and adolescents with orthopaedic conditions.
 She has a particular interest in the treatment of infant hip dysplasia.
 Nicole has a public appointment at the Women’s and Children’s Hospital and is also a Senior Research Associate with the University of Adelaide, where she is involved in several projects aimed at improving understanding and treatment of orthopaedic conditions in children.
 She regularly conducts educational sessions for GPs, doctors-in-training and allied health practitioners.
 Nicole is the current President of the Australian Paediatric Orthopaedic Society.

 Mr Chris Pearce is a lawyer working across a diverse range of practice areas, with experience across all aspects of commercial and corporate law.
 Chris has acted for major accounting firms, several banks and other financiers, one of the world’s largest oil producers, the world’s oldest litigation funder, and many LSE- and ASX- listed companies.
 He sits on the Law Council of Australia’s Insolvency and Reconstruction Committee and has lectured in commercial and corporate practice for the Leo Cussen Institute’s Articles Training Programme.
 He has experience working for, and sitting on committees and boards of, a number of non-profit organisations.